prashantgupta24/blockchain/README.md

 ### Making it public

-Once that is done, you can run the `public.sh` on another terminal window, which exposes your `localhost:8001` port to the outside world, and you can talk to the main blockchain node and be a part of the consensus!
+Once that is done, you can run the `public.sh` on another terminal window, which uses `ngrok` to expose your `localhost:8001` port to the outside world, and you can talk to the main blockchain node and be a part of the consensus!
 You will see something like this:

 ```
 Session Status                online